Old Town Toastmasters member and Distinguished Toastmaster, Anton Vanterpool II, DTM, speaking at a Division F Fall Conference

 - Attend a meeting – Old Town Toastmasters meets on the 2nd and 4th Monday of every month in Old Town Alexandria.
 Networking starts at 6:15 pm and the meeting begins promptly at 6:30 pm.

-- Complete and submit application – Any club officer will answer your questions regarding club membership and supply you with a membership application.
+- Complete and submit application – Any club officer will answer your questions regarding club membership.
+Download a membership application or ask a club officer for a copy .
 Submit the completed application to any club officer when you are ready to join.

 - Pay initial membership dues – Generally, membership dues are collected semi-annually every March and September.
 However, if you are a new member paying for the first time, membership dues are handled differently.
 New members pay a $20 Toastmasters International “New Member Fee” plus a prorated amount up to $60 to cover your current semi-annual membership period.
 Check with the club’s Treasurer for the amount that you will need to pay.
 Payment methods accepted are PayPal®, cash, or personal check (click here for details).